Walked-up shooting and the going away bird

-If you're off walked-up shooting or on the clay ground you'll need to practise to master this speedy target
+If you're off walked-up shooting or on the clay ground you'll need to practice to master this speedy target

 What to remember about the going away bird